waste-of-kindergarten/xpython37-v0.1/python/Doc/library/secrets.rst

 random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets.

-In particular, :mod:`secrets` should be used in preference to the default pseudo-random number generator in the :mod:`random` module, which is designed for modelling and simulation, not security or cryptography.
+In particularly, :mod:`secrets` should be used in preference to the default pseudo-random number generator in the :mod:`random` module, which is designed for modelling and simulation, not security or cryptography.